r0sies/training.artemis.gpu/setup.md

 ### **Mac OSX**

-If you have Mac product newer than about 2014 you probably don't have CUDA-capable GPU card in there.
-This was done for various reasons.
+If you have Mac product newer than about 2014 you probably don't have a CUDA-capable GPU card.
+This was done by Apple for various reasons.
 Nevertheless, there are still drivers from NVIDA, and a few options with external GPUs.
 But good luck, you are on your own.
 For now, you can do the Artemis examples!

 # Other Software